sutta » an » an10 » Aṅguttara Nikāya 10.93

 Evaṁ kho te, gahapati, moghapurisā kālena kālaṁ sahadhammena suniggahitaṁ niggahetabbā”ti.

-That’s how you should legitimately and completely refute those foolish men from time to time.”
+That’s how you should legitimately and completely refute those futile men from time to time.”

 Atha kho bhagavā anāthapiṇḍikaṁ gahapatiṁ dhammiyā kathāya sandassesi samādapesi samuttejesi sampahaṁsesi.